AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

   |tip_walk_4|

 - **CostIQ Shared Services** offers visibility into shared services used by cost centers for billback purposes.
 Shows which teams are creating the most traffic to your shared services.
 CostIQ is available as a public preview feature in CoPilot Release 3.0.0.
 See `Public Preview Features`_.
+CostIQ requires Controller release 6.7 or later.
 For information about enabling and using the CostIQ feature, see `Aviatrix CoPilot User Reference Guide <https://docs.aviatrix.com/HowTos/copilot_reference_guide.html>`_.
 CoPilot Home > Billing & Cost > CostIQ.

   |cost-overview| |cost-centers|